Eye-opening, Practical, Fun

 Our signature seminar recognizes that managers put themselves and their businesses at risk when they act illegally or unprofessionally.
 It combines an overview of employment laws every manager should know with strategies for managing employees consistently and fairly.
 This program includes:

-• Interactive, half-day training that not only satisfies CT Sexual Harassment Prevention Training requirements, but also takes a proactive approach to other employment landmines.
+• Interactive, half-day training.
+Satisfies Sexual Harassment Prevention Training requirements and takes a proactive approach to other employment landmines.

-• Topics include, but are not limited to, unprofessional conduct, hostile work environment, Duty to Act, the Americans with Disabilities Act, disparate treatment, discrimination and managing an increasingly diverse workforce.
+• Topics include, but are not limited to, unprofessional conduct, hostile work environment, Duty to Act, the Americans with Disabilities Act, discrimination and managing an increasingly diverse workforce, interviewing effectively, and performance management

-• Emphasis that there is a strong link between how employees are treated, the manager’s knowledge of basic employment laws and ultimate business success.
+• Emphasis on the strong link between how employees are treated, managers’ knowledge of basic employment laws and ultimate business success.

-• Information about the federal and state laws concerning discrimination and hate crimes.
+• Information about the federal and state laws concerning bullying, discrimination and other behaviours that can tank a work environment.

 • Standards for working with and serving people from diverse populations.